lunayuehuang/OpenAI/README.md

 Once your delpoyment is created, you can find the key and endpoint.
 Remember the name of the Azure OpenAI deployment, which will be used when accessing the resource.

 Now you have everything you need to try Document Intelligence and Azure OpenAI.
+Below are the steps to run this demo that produces a relevance ranking, meaning the model estimates which document is more relevant to a given query or topic.

 1. Clone the repository:
    https://github.com/lunayuehuang/OpenAI